NightMean/sktorrent-bulk-downloader/README.md

 # SkTorrent Batch Torrent Downloader

-This Python script automates the batch downloading of `.torrent` files from the SkTorrent website.
+This Python script automates the batch downloading of `.torrent` files from the SkTorrent website **without being logged in**. <br>
-It reads a list of torrent detail page URLs from `input.txt`, extracts the actual download links, and saves the `.torrent` files to a local folder.
+It reads a list of torrent detail page URLs from `input.txt`, extracts the actual download links, and saves the `.torrent` files to a folder.

 ---

 ## Features

 - Automatically checks and installs required dependencies (`requests`, `bs4`)
+- Downloads `.torrent` files without cookies
-- Logs all activities and errors to `download.log`
+- Logs all activities and errors to log file
 - Retries failed HTTP requests up to 3 times
+- Only downloads valid Sktorrent URLs
 - Skips already downloaded files
 - Cleans up filenames to be compatible with most operating systems